Stillwater, MN |

 I could be grasping at straws, however.
 Perhaps Soundgarden is singing about a different Stillwater.
 In which case, the Minnesota town's claim to fame is that it is a quaint Americana spot on the Minnesota-Wisconsin border that has become a destination for local motorcyclists.
 The roads through town are arrow straight, and curves on the surrounding roads are few and far between, yet the rumble of motorcycle engines is constant.
 Perhaps bikers of the Upper Midwest just really love homemade fudge and bridal boutiques.

-only one type of bike is sold in America.
+You could be forgiven for thinking only one type of bike is sold in America. |

 Jenn and I visited Stillwater one afternoon and chose to take a leisurely lunch at a place called Charlie's, which is notorious for its slow service.
 Never go there hungry, or if you want good food, or if you have anything to do that day.
 But on a sunny summer afternoon its large patio is a great place to drink beer while taking in the boats on the river, and the endless parade of V-twins that trundle the town's main streets.